PhD in English

 - Defend dissertation by the end of spring semester

-Although the Department of English offers only 5 years of guaranteed funding, the Graduate School allows 5 years after entering the program for students to pass their Comprehensive Exams and 5 additional years for students to defend their dissertations after passing their Comprehensive Exams.
+Although the Department of English offers only 5 years of guaranteed funding for students entering with an MA and 6 years of guaranteed funding for students entering with a BA, the Graduate School allows 5 years after entering the program for students to pass their Comprehensive Exams and 5 additional years for students to defend their dissertations after passing their Comprehensive Exams.

 The Qualifying Exam satisfies a Graduate School requirement.
 The student and advisor should decide on a proposed Plan of Study (D-2 form) to be discussed and approved at the meeting by the doctoral committee.
 The doctoral committee is composed of at least three faculty members from the English department and at least one faculty member from a department other than English.
 Students may use this meeting to shape their fields of study or their lists for the Comprehensive Exam, but this is not required to pass the exam.
-Students are encouraged to take the Qualifying Exam by the end of their first year, but may take the exam at the beginning of the second year, if they need more time to compose their doctoral committees.
+Students are encouraged to take the Qualifying Exam by the end of their first year, but may take the exam at the beginning of the second year.
 Regardless of the timing of the exam, all students should discuss a plan for fulfilling degree requirements with their advisors and/or with the Director of Graduate Studies by the end of their first year.

 The Qualifying Exam must be a formal meeting, scheduled by the committee chair, with at least three of the four members present.
 The outside faculty member need not be involved in this meeting, but all four members of the committee must sign the D-1 form.
 The student and committee chair should decide on a proposed Plan of Study to be discussed and approved at the meeting.
 The student is responsible for preparing the forms and bringing them to the meeting.